The Laura MercierSilk Creme Photo Edition Foundation is a reformulation of the beloved cult-favorite, Silk Creme Foundation.

-I love the Laura MercierSilk Creme Photo Edition Foundation for its incredible ease of wear – you can apply this with your fingers, brush or beauty blender, and you will get the same flawless result no matter how much time and effort you spent on it.
-This foundation became a cult-favourite for a reason – it’s a full coverage formula that looks like second skin and adds a bit of brightness to the skin to liven up any dullness.
+I love the Laura MercierSilk Creme Photo Edition Foundation for its incredible ease of wear – you can apply this with your fingers, brush, or beauty blender, and you will get the same flawless result no matter how much time and effort you spent on it.
+This foundation became a cult favorite for a reason – it’s a full-coverage formula that looks like a second skin and adds a bit of brightness to the skin to liven up any dullness.

 I’m also pleased to let you know that the foundation gets even better as the day goes by.
 It makes your skin looks so go at the end of the day that you believe that’s how “perfect” and “flawless” your natural skin is!
 Since the formula is quite pigmented, a little goes a long way so I don’t need any more than a pea-sized amount to cover my entire face, even on my bad skin days.

 The oil-free formula dries down to a demi-matte finish that doesn’t need to be set.
-I haven’t noticed any oxidization with the new formula at all which I recalled to be a problem for some in the old version.
+I haven’t noticed any oxidization with the new formula at all which I recalled being a problem for some in the old version.